scyth3-c/rwnio-chatroom/README.md

 also, I haven't implemented the symmetric encryption of the messages yet, I am in process, in the future I will change the http system for websockets that I don't use at the moment because I want to make it a little bit raw and improve it.

+_if when starting the room it seems that the same message is sent again, it is not so and it will be updated a second later_

 ## platforms

 - linux (Ubuntu 22.04) and in process